galaxyproject/galaxy-hub/src/galaxy-updates/2017-04/index.md

 [Early registration](https://gcc2017.sciencesconf.org/page/registration) and [abstract submission](https://gcc2017.sciencesconf.org/page/submit) for the **[2017 Galaxy Community Conference (GCC2017)](https://gcc2017.sciencesconf.org/)** are open.

-**Note: The submission deadline for oral presenations is 15 April.**
+**Note: The submission deadline for oral presentations is 15 April.**

 GCC2017 will be in Montpellier, France, 26-30 June and will feature two days of presentations, discussions, poster sessions, lightning talks, computer demos, keynotes, and birds-of-a-feather meetups, **all about data-intensive biology and the tools and infrastructure that support it.** GCC2017 also includes data and coding hacks, and **[two days of training](https://gcc2017.sched.com/overview/type/Training)** covering 16 different topics.